a2geek/ghost-in-the-stack-vm/BASIC.md

 ### If/Then/Else

 The traditional If/Then/Else statement.
-Note that all end with `end if`. `expr` is considered true if the expression evaluates to non-zero and false if it evaluates to zero.
+Note that generally, `if` end with `end if`. `expr` is considered true if the expression evaluates to non-zero and false if it evaluates to zero.

 ```
 if expr then